CSR/SustainabilityCSR ・ Sustainability

 Figure 1 Governance

-The Sustainability Project Team, with the President's Office and the ESG Promotion Office serving as its secretariat, is composed of the heads of the Production, Sales, Administration, and Quality Control Departments, and discusses various responses and measures related to sustainability in general.
+The Sustainability Strategy Project Team, with the President's Office and the ESG Promotion Office serving as its secretariat, is composed of the heads of the Production, Sales, Administration, and Quality Assurance Departments, and discusses various responses and measures related to sustainability in general.

 The Group Sustainability Liaison Meeting and each PT work in close cooperation with each other to make proposals to the Sustainability Committee, which then deliberates on those proposals.